 Eni has material offshore operations relating to the exploration and production of hydrocarbons.
-In 2018, approximately 56% of Eni's total oil and gas production for the year derived from offshore fields, mainly in, Libya, Norway, Angola, Egypt, the Gulf of Mexico, Italy, Congo, Indonesia, Venezuela, the United Arab Emirates, the United Kingdom and Nigeria.
+In 2019, approximately 60% of Eni's total oil and gas production for the year derived from offshore fields, mainly in Egypt, Libya, Angola, Norway, Congo, Indonesia, the United Arab Emirates, Italy, Ghana, Venezuela, the

+United Kingdom, Nigeria and the United States.
 Offshore operations in the oil and gas industry are inherently riskier than onshore activities.
 Offshore accidents and spills could cause damage of catastrophic proportions to the ecosystem and health and security of people due to objective difficulties in handling hydrocarbons containment, pollution, poisoning of water and organisms, length and complexity of cleaning operations and other factors.
 Furthermore, offshore operations are subject to marine risks, including storms and other adverse weather conditions and vessel collisions, as well as interruptions or termination by governmental authorities based on safety, environmental and other considerations.
 Failure to manage these risks could result in injury or loss of life, damage to property or environmental damage, and could result in regulatory action, legal liability, loss of revenues and damage to Eni's reputation and could have a material adverse effect on Eni's future growth prospects, results of operations, cash flows, liquidity, reputation and shareholders' returns.